unional/jest-watch-exec/README.md

   "jest": {
     "watchPlugins": [
       ["jest-watch-exec", { "on-start": "npm run build" }],
+      // Will run test event if the start script returns an error.
+      ["jest-watch-exec", { "on-start": "npm run build", "on-start-ignore-error": true }],
       // execute script when there are passing tests.
       // will not execute if the tests are filtered.
       ["jest-watch-exec", { "on-pass": "npm run build" }],